 Rishikesh, as the birthplace of yoga, attracts spiritual-seekers who come to meditate, do yoga, and learn about other aspects of Hinduism.
 The whole town is considered to be sacred and it’s believed that meditation there leads to salvation.
-Despite the growing number of visitors, the town’s lanes and alleys retain a old-world charm, and it remains a wonderful place to relax and unwind among nature.
+Despite the growing number of visitors, the town’s lanes and alleys retain an old-world charm, and it remains a wonderful place to relax and unwind among nature.
 It has a distinctively peaceful, uplifting and international feel.
 Plan your trip with this Rishikesh travel guide.

 The nearest airport is Dehradun's Jolly Grant Airport, 35 kilometers (22 miles away).
 The airport is actually closer to Rishikesh than it is to Dehradun!
-Expect to pay 1,000 rupees upwards for a taxi to Rishikesh from the airport.
+Expect to pay 1,500 rupees upwards for a taxi to Rishikesh from the airport.
 Shubh Yatra Travels offers a reliable service.

 However, if you're on a budget, it's cheaper to travel to Rishikesh by road from Haridwar.

 As Rishikesh is at the foothills of the Himalayas, it provides a cool escape during the hotter months.
 Therefore, the best time to visit is between March and April, and September to October.
 Temperatures soar in May.
 Rishikesh is best avoided during the monsoon months from July to August, as it receives heavy rainfall.
 Rafting is also closed during this time.
 Winters, from November until February, are cold but generally pleasant.
 So, bring woolens.
 Many people consider the couple of months just after the monsoon to be the best time to visit, as the landscape is alive, green, and soothing.